 Market Research Director

-Some graduates with a marketing MBA may pursue opportunities as market research directors.
-This role is particularly well-suited to individuals who are strong analytical thinkers who enjoy working with statistics and other fine details.
+Some graduates with a master's in marketing may pursue opportunities as market research directors.
+This role is particularly well-suited to individuals who are strong analytical thinkers and who enjoy working with statistics and other fine details.
 The overall responsibility of a market research director is to understand the company’s customer base.

 To accomplish this goal, these professionals gather, analyze and interpret large data sets about consumers and their buying patterns.
 The work of a market research director will directly influence the marketing campaigns designed by marketing managers.
 Some specific job responsibilities may include the following: